Introduction

 Y line – Paternal Ancestors

-I have let my DNA tested.
+I have let my DNA first tested in the early 00s.

 My Y-line signature is: 14 – 12 – 23 – 11 – 14 – 13 – 10 – 16 – *M -13